Best laid plans

 ‘Then why did he so readily go with Laura, with that history … but go back even further … why these twelve ‘patrons’ as he called them?
 And he was quite willing to kill when it was needed – but that’s getting away from the point.
 I can see why he needed them – but why did they still need him after the island passed from his control?’

 He thought a moment.
 ‘Yes.’
-He thought another moment.
+He thought for another moment.
 ‘Contraband?’

 ‘Could be, could be something worse.’

 ‘I don’t know … but even if I did, I’d not say because you need to come to this by yourself.
-The reason I can’t say is I’m your wife and you’re soft on all four of them – Miles, Laura, Jenny A and Jenny B. Clear your mind, darling, like a policeman.
+The reason I can’t say is I’m your wife and you’re soft on all four of them – Miles, Laura, Jenny A and Jenny B. Clear your mind of loyalties, darling, be like a policeman.
 Now, knowing you, you’ll stew over this for an hour but I’m going to sleep.
 Nigh nigh, White Knight.’

 She planted the requisite kiss on the cheek.